 Articles

-Liquid music and Hi-Fi: Best streaming services for Hi-res music on demand
+Liquid music and Hi-Fi: the best streaming services for Hi-res music on demand

 liquid music

-A clarification before we begin: "Liquid music" is any music that can be played without a traditional phonographic support (CD, vinyl or tape).
-We are therefore talking about music tracks that are present as digital files on our hard disks, on a memory card, on a USB stick or even on a portable player such as any MP3 player.
-PCs configured for music playback are an excellent solution, despite the fact that the integrated DACs are poor (sound card of the PC), so that an external one has to be purchased, and despite the noise emitted by the cooling fans.
-Also for this reason, Ricable has designed its USB cable to give Hi-Fi liquid music users adequate support.
+A clarification before we begin: we say "liquid music" is any song that can be enjoyed without traditional phonographic support (CD, vinyl or tape).
+We are therefore talking about music tracks present as digital files in our hard disks, on a memory card, on a USB stick or, again, in a portable player such as any MP3 player.
+PCs configured for music playback are an excellent solution, despite the fact that the built-in DACs are poor (PC sound card), and therefore the purchase of an external one is required, and despite the noise emitted by the fans for cooling.
+For this, too, Ricable designed its USB cable, so as to give even Hi-Fi liquid music users adequate support.

 Hints of liquid music

-The liquid music boom in Italy and worldwide took place in the early 2000s, although the terminology "liquid music" only took hold in 2006, both in the specialist press and among listeners.
-The very first MP3 player dates back almost a decade, however.
-The first to be marketed was MPMan F10presented in March 1998 at the CeBIT fair by the South Korean company Saehan Information Systems and marketed by Either Labs the following summer at a price of 250 dollars with (today's ridiculous) 32 MB of flash memory.
+The liquid music boom in Italy and around the world occurred in the early 2000s, although the terminology "liquid music" did not take hold until around 2006, among both the trade press and listeners.
+The very first MP3 player dates back almost a decade earlier, however.
+The first to be marketed was the MPMan F10, unveiled in March 1998 at the CeBIT trade show by the South Korean company Saehan Information Systems and marketed by Either Labs the following summer at a price of $250 with (today's ridiculous) 32 MB of flash memory.

-It is useless to go around it.
-Apart from the unquestionable merits that liquid music may have, such as an objective gain in space and total portability, it is the illegal sharing between users that has drastically favoured its diffusion.
-Peer-to-peer exchange platforms such as Napster, Audiogalaxy, LimeWire and eMule have had an easy time of it, achieving amazing results and enviable backbones.
-Just think of 'the mule', which can boast an intuitive and simple interface, localisation in forty different languages, a community that is still active in keeping it alive and a number of downloads (as of 2017) of almost seven hundred million.
+Needless to get around it.
+Beyond the unquestionable merits that liquid music may have, such as objective space gain and total portability, what has dramatically favored its spread has been sharing, illegally, among users.
+Peer-to-peer exchange platforms such as Napster, Audiogalaxy, LimeWire, and eMule have had an easy time of it, achieving jaw-dropping results and enviable skeletons.
+Just think of "the mule," capable of boasting an intuitive and simple interface, a localization in forty different languages, a community still active in keeping it alive, and a number of downloads (updated to 2017) of almost seven hundred million.

 emule

-But how can instruments like these exist in the light of day?
-They can precisely because they attach themselves to being 'tools'.
-These are programmes that are simply meant for file sharing.
-Whether users make illegal use of them is another matter, and this cannot be blamed on the programme they use.
-But, at most, the individual users themselves.
-The logic is indeed unassailable, as no one would ever think of shutting down WhatsApp, Facebook, Google Drive or Dropbox if users were exchanging copyrighted material.
+But how can tools like these exist in the light of day?
+They can precisely due to the fact that they attach to their being "tools."
+These are programs that are simply indicated for file sharing.
+Then, whether users make illegal use of them is another matter, and this cannot be blamed on the program they use.
+But, at most, to the individual users themselves.
+The logic is, indeed, unassailable, since no one would ever think of shutting down WhatsApp, Facebook, Google Drive or Dropbox in case users were exchanging copyrighted materials.

-In any case, with the passage of time, evolving technologies and a much more accessible offer than in the past for users, based on the availability of entire catalogues in exchange for a small monthly fee, the spread of platforms for the purchase or legal listening of files has become more and more deeply rooted.
+In any case, with the passage of time, evolving technologies, and a much more accessible offer than in the past for users, based on the availability of entire catalogs in exchange for a small monthly fee, the spread of platforms for legally purchasing or listening to files has become more and more deeply rooted.

 Liquid music and Hi-Fi?
 The time is ripe

-So, liquid music has taken off through 'the back door'.
+Liquid music has taken hold through "backdoor ways," then.
 But some advantages are undeniable.
-Let's think about the convenience of not having to change CDs or vinyls (especially when you own hundreds or thousands of them), the transversality of the reproduction source, the sharing of music tracks with other peripheral devices on a local LAN network or through NAS(Network Attached Storage), the possibility of creating personalised playlists (the good old compilations... but tailored to us), the certainty of being able to reproduce a track countless times without fear of deterioration.
-And much more.
-Like, for example, the far from trivial possibility of discovering new artists thanks to the suggestions of any on-demand service of liquid Hi-Fi music.
+Think of the convenience of not having to change CDs or vinyl (especially when you own hundreds or thousands of them), the transversality of the playback source, the sharing of music tracks with other peripherals on a local LAN network or via NAS(Network Attached Storage), the possibility of creating personalized playlists (the dear, old compilations... but tailored to us), the certainty of being able to play a track countless times without fear of deterioration.
+And to so much more.
+Such as the far from trivial possibility of discovering new artists thanks to the suggestions of any on-demand Hi-Fi liquid music service.

-What liquid music never really rhymed with, until recently, was quality.
-This was due to slower connections than today's, reduced storage space, or the need to share files with friends and family as quickly as possible.
-A mirror-image situation (fast internet, cheap USB pen drives with hundreds of GB and legal services that have been able to tap into the needs of listeners with competitive offers) has finally opened the doors of liquid music to audiophiles.
+What liquid music has never really rhymed with, until recently, has been quality.
+You want for significantly slower connections than today's, smaller storage spaces, or sharing files as quickly as possible with friends and family.
+A mirror-image situation to all this (fast Internet, USB pen drives of hundreds of GB that can be purchased cheaply, and legal services that have been able to tap into listeners' needs with competitive offerings) has finally opened the doors of liquid music to audiophiles.

 hi-fi liquid music

 How?
-Thanks to the progressive decrease of the initially most popular compressed or lossy files (MP3, AAC, Ogg, etc.) compared to the native ones (WAV), in favour of the lossless or even uncompressed ones (think of the FLAC format, which is able, through a refined encoding, to keep the WAV quality unchanged, while reducing the space occupied).
-In compressed files, all those audio frequencies that are not essential for the overall message are eliminated.
-The space occupied on the hard disk will benefit drastically, but all those subtle nuances, typical of the music recording phase, will be eliminated.
-Uncompressed files, on the other hand, enjoy resolutions and sampling that go well beyond those of CDs, so they are objectively better than the latter, at least qualitatively.
+Thanks to the gradual decrease of the initially most popular compressed or lossy files (MP3, AAC, Ogg, and so on) compared to the native ones (WAV), in favor of the compressed lossless or even uncompressed or lossless ones (think of the FLAC format, which is capable, through a refined encoding, of keeping the WAV quality unchanged, while reducing the space occupied).
+In compressed files, all those audio frequencies that are not essential to the overall message are eliminated.
+Drastically benefiting will be the space occupied on the hard disk, but all those nuances, not even too subtle, typical of the music recording phase, will be eliminated.
+Uncompressed files, on the other hand, enjoy resolutions and sampling that go far beyond those of CDs, so, at least qualitatively, they are objectively better than the latter.

 In general, 24-bit/96 kHz and 24-bit/192 kHz recordings are considered excellent.
-However, the highest level of audio quality is achieved with 24-bit/352 kHz WAV DXD files.
-It should be noted, however, that these values are not the only ones.
-It is always a good idea to check that the files themselves are not oversampled from normal CD-quality material, but that the recordings were made directly from the original master.
+However, the highest level of audio quality is achieved with 24-bit/352 kHz WAV DXD format files.
+It should not be forgotten, however, that these values are not the only ones.
+It is always a good idea to check that the files themselves are not the oversampling performed from normal CD-quality material, but instead that the recordings were made directly from the original master.

-Now let's talk about platforms for streaming on-demand Hi-Fi liquid music playback.
-By this we are not referring to the software pre-installed on Windows or Mac PCs (Windows Media Player and iTunes respectively), useful for playing audio files that we have saved locally.
-There are plenty of programs of this type, some of which are free of charge, but they would require a separate discussion.
-With some of them you can also convert your collection onto CDs, so that you don't have to buy them again.
-Some even allow you to digitise your vinyl in HD using capture cards with high-quality analogue-to-digital converters.
+Let us now discuss platforms for streaming Hi-Fi on-demand liquid music playback.
+By these we are not referring to the software preinstalled on Windows or Mac PCs (Windows Media Player and iTunes, respectively), useful for playing back audio files we have saved locally.
+For such programs-there are plenty of them, including free ones-there would be a separate discussion.
+With some of them it is also possible to convert your collection to CDs, so that you do not have to buy them again.
+Some even allow you to digitize your vinyls into HD using capture cards with high-quality analog-to-digital converters.

-To cut to the chase, the best on-demand streaming platform for a Hi-Fi-loving audiophile is definitely Tidal.
-The sound quality is currently unmatched (but not unreachable) by the competition, the interface is very intuitive, the library currently boasts more than sixty million tracks (of which almost two hundred thousand in high definition), the app is available for iOS, Android and desktop, although if you want you can also rely on the simple browser via web player.
+Coming to the point, the best on-demand streaming platform for a Hi-Fi-loving audiophile is definitely Tidal.
+The sound quality is currently unmatched (but not unmatched) by the competition, the interface is very intuitive, the library currently boasts more than sixty million songs (almost two hundred thousand of which are in high definition), and the app is available for iOS, Android, and desktop, although if you wish you can also rely on the simple browser via web player.
 Finally, there are two types of subscriptions.
-The most expensive one costs no more than twenty euros a month, with the possibility of taking out a family subscription for further savings.
-There is also the option of a thirty-day free trial.
-At the moment, there is no reason why an audiophile should choose anything else.
+The most expensive one is no more than twenty euros per month, with the possibility of taking out a family subscription saving even more.
+There is also a thirty-day free trial option.
+At present, there is no reason for an audiophile to choose anything else.

 spotify apple music tidal

-A valid competitor is Spotify.
-It is the one we would definitely recommend to anyone who is a music lover, but not an audiophile.
-The interface is good, the quality is decent, but above all, and in this it is superior even to Tidal, Spotify boasts a superlative system of creating playlists based on our tastes, capable of introducing us to artists we will love.
-Also good is Apple Musicexclusively for Apple customers.
-However, it suffers from a structural problem: it has everything Tidal offers, but everything has a few less details.
+A viable competitor is Spotify.
+It is the one we would undoubtedly recommend to anyone who is a music lover but not an audiophile.
+The interface is good, the quality decent, but above all, and in this it is superior even to Tidal, Spotify boasts a superlative system of creating playlists based on our tastes, capable of introducing us to artists we will love.
+Also valuable is Apple Music, exclusive to Apple customers.
+It suffers from a structural problem, however: it has everything Tidal offers, but everything has a few less details.
 The music quality is good, but not as good as Tidal's; the interface is good, but still a step below Tidal's; and so on.
-And this without adding anything, as Spotify does, which is inferior to Tidal in many ways, but at least has a single reason to be preferred (the possibility to discover new music).
+And this is without adding anything, as Spotify does, which is inferior to Tidal in so many aspects, but at least has a single reason to be preferred (the possibility of discovering new music).

-This is what the creators of Primephonicwhich covers the classical music genre.
-It also boasts ad hoc features for beginners who want to get to know it.
-It has a smaller catalogue than its competitors, but if you love classical music (and only classical music), Primephonic is the right choice.
-Maybe combine it with another platform that is a bit more flexible.
-For Amazon Music Unlimitedd the discourse is similar to Apple Music: the service is excellent, but there are no valid reasons to prefer it, except, perhaps, for an extended cross-platform compatibility.
-The Amazon on-demand service also works with smart TVs, cars and, of course, Amazon Echo.
+This is what the creators of Primephonic, which presides over the classical music genre.
+It also boasts ad hoc features for those who are beginners and want to start learning about it.
+It has a smaller volume catalog than its competitors, but if you are a lover of classical music (and only that), Primephonic is the right choice.
+Perhaps pair it with another platform that is a bit more "flexible."
+For Amazon Music Unlimitedd the argument is similar to Apple Music: the service is great, but there are no compelling reasons to prefer it, except, perhaps, extended cross-platform compatibility.
+In fact, the Amazon on-demand service also works with smart TVs, cars, and, clearly, Amazon Echo.
 We recommend it to those who are loyal Amazon customers and already enjoy the various Prime, Video and the like.
-So you don't have to break up your subscriptions too much and you might enjoy some loyalty offers.
+So as not to break up their subscriptions too much and perhaps enjoy some loyalty-related offers.

 Closing our review are.
 Deezer, which also focuses on podcasts; Qobuz, which can be used without a subscription; and YouTube Music which, to little surprise, focuses heavily on music clips but does not convince on the quality front.